ilRECh/ft_curriculum_milestones/README.md

 # ft_printf

-The project aimed to rewrite the standard printf function
+The goal of the project was to rewrite the standard printf function.